Because our world is too beautiful to not be enjoyed.

 Starting from trust

 Daring to let go of control and learning to start from trust, is key for adaptive, distributed leadership.
 A very personal transition for (non)executives of traditional executive teams and boards of directors.
 Most have for decades been reared, trained and daily engrained to lead from a mindset towards stability, efficiency and control in stead of adaptability, resilience and letting go, needed so dearly now.

 Life teaches us that we are often both overconstrained and underheld.
 We gain joy by letting go of what no longer serves us.
 As with any living complex adaptive system, this is true for individuals, organisations and societies as a whole.

 I enable corporate boards to go through that exact process.
-I enable business leadership the capability to know when and when not to let go of control, relax into uncertainty and embrace complexity.
-So our enterprises become fluid enough to honor the complex world we live in.
+I enable business leadership to develop the capability knowing when & when not: to let go of control, relax into uncertainty and embrace complexity.
+So your enterprise becomes adaptive enough to honor the complex world we live in.

 Imagine a highly nimble business as a flock of birds, or as a school of fish.
 It is no longer positional power and extrinsic motivation via targets and rewards that provide the rigid hierarchy the consistency of organisation.
-Now it is the intrinsic motivation of the individual birds and fish that provides the flexible coherence of the flock.
-This requires three aspects to be simultaneously satisfied for each individual, and for the flock as a whole: relatedness, autonomy and competence-development.
+Now it is the intrinsic motivation of the individuals that provides the flexible coherence of the flock.
+This requires three aspects to be simultaneously satisfied for each individual, and for the flock as a whole: relatedness, autonomy and competence.

 Deeply Personal Transformation

 Learning to be able to invite others by modeling these behaviours, directors and executives often experience a deeply personal journey of transformation.
 A process not easily done without capable support.
 Allow yourself to be held.
 Feel free to connect and find out how I can best be of service to you in your strategic corporate challenges: firstname.lastname@example.org.